-D7 Different types and modes of mass spectrometric detectors provide different degrees of selectivity and specificity, which relates to the confidence in identification.
+D8 Different types and modes of mass spectrometric detectors provide different degrees of selectivity and specificity, which relates to the confidence in identification.
 The requirements for identification are given in Table 4.
-They should be regarded as guidance criteria for identification, not as absolute criteria to prove presence or absence of a compound.
+They should be regarded as guidance criteria for identification, not as absolute criteria to prove the presence or absence of an analyte.